 Chapters in edited books:

-'Making the Place Work: Managing Labour in Early Modern China' in Micro-Spaital Histories of Global Labour, De Vito and Gerritsen, eds.
+'Making the Place Work: Managing Labour in Early Modern ChinaLink opens in a new window' in Micro-Spaital Histories of Global Labour, De Vito and Gerritsen, eds.
 (Palgrave, 2018): 123-45.

 'A damaged and discarded thing', in The Material Cultures of Enlightenment Arts and Sciences.
 Adriana Craciun and Simon Schaffer, eds.
 (Palgrave, 2016): 199-201.

 ‘Chinese Porcelain Local and Global Context: the Imperial Connection’, Luxury in Global Perspective: Commodities and Practices, c.
 1600-2000, Bernd-Stefan Grewe (Universität Konstanz) and Karin Hofmeester (IISH Amsterdam), eds.
 (Cambridge University Press, 2017).